-Withdrawal from NFCC
+Withdrawal from NFC

-Any student seeking to withdraw from NFCC after the Drop/Add period must contact the Office of Enrollment Services.
+Any student seeking to withdraw from NFC after the Drop/Add period must contact his/her academic advisor and submit a Complete Withdrawal Permit to the Office of Enrollment Services.
 All obligations to the College must be satisfied (library books returned, fines and fees paid, etc.).
 Students receiving financial aid must meet with the Financial Aid Officer.
 Students receiving VA educational benefits must have an exit interview with the Veterans' Coordinator.